-- Start with the current map from the previous exercise analysis.qgs. - Use the Add Raster Layer button to load the new raster dataset. - Load the dataset srtm_41_19.tif, found under the directory exercise_data/raster/SRTM/. - Once it appears in the Layers list, rename it to DEM. - Zoom to the extent of this layer by right-clicking on it in the Layer List and selecting Zoom to Layer Extent.
+- Start with the current map which you should have created during the previous exercise: analysis.qgs. - Use the Add Raster Layer button to load the new raster dataset. - Load the dataset srtm_41_19.tif, found under the directory exercise_data/raster/SRTM/. - Once it appears in the Layers list, rename it to DEM. - Zoom to the extent of this layer by right-clicking on it in the Layer List and selecting Zoom to Layer Extent.